jsonmaur/sass-system/README.md

 ### Selectors

-Named values for selectors that can be used when adding generators, and the associated suffix for the class.
-The selector name can be a space-separated list for nested selectors. e.g. `hover disabled: ":hover:disabled"` will create `.hover\:disabled\:classname:hover:disabled`.
-Using a space in the key name is to ensure the configured `$separator` is used in the class.
+All the selectors that can be specified in the [generators](#generators), and the associated suffix for the classes. e.g. If the `first` selector is enabled for a generator, it will create classes such as `.first\:bg-black:first-child`.

-> key: `$selectors`
+The selector name can also be a space-separated list for nested selectors. e.g. `hover first: ":hover:first-child"` will create `.hover\:first\:classname:hover:first-child`.
+Using a space in the key name is to ensure the configured `$separator` is used in the final class.

 > type: `map`
 > default:
 > ```sass